dg9mdr/ESP8266/sketchbook/README.md

 CAUTION!
 After flashing the sketch using the Arduino IDE you MUST hard reset the ESP-Module because of update and restart don't work if you don't reset the ESP.
 Now you may copy an .bin-file to the location where DEFAULT_UPDATE_URL points to.
 It's name has to be "firmware.bin0" ( FIRMWARE_DOT_BIN_NULL ).
 Update starts when a marker file "firnware.0" ( FIRMWARE_DOT_NULL ) is present in the above directory.

-**NOTE: BECAUSE OF SOME SMALL FIXES YOU HAVE TO UPDATE MY EEPROM-LIBRARY. too.**
+**NOTE: BECAUSE OF SOME SMALL FIXES YOU HAVE TO UPDATE MY EEPROM-LIBRARY, too.**